kimmolepola/full-stack-open-pokedex/README.md

-# Link to other repo
+# Link to other repository

 for assignment "11.21 Your own pipeline"